arrikenw/IT-Project/README.md

 #### Database description
 Our database stores account data, comments, media file metadata, and posts created by users.
 File storage for uploaded media is not handled by our database – instead, the files are stored in an AWS S3 bucket and their key stored in our database.

 Our fields have basic validation on length and content, and custom validation is used to ensure that emails used by accounts have a valid format.
+All database schemas also store timestamps for when a document is created and when it was last updated.
 #### Technology rationale
 We selected MongoDB as our database for a handful of reasons:
 - The document-store / schemaless approach allowed us to quickly iterate on our design